FelixOnline/v2/content/articles/2011-6-16-council-denies-deputy-president-finances-services-honorary-life-membership.md

  - /news/1378/council-denies-deputy-president-finances--services-honorary-life-membership
 imported: true
 comments:
+ - value: >
- - I hope Council decides to keep their decision I also hope that the Sabbs abstain from voting Itd be a bit odd to pat yourself on the back by voting to give yourself what is essentially an award
+     I hope Council decides to keep their decision.
+I also hope that the Sabbs abstain from voting.
+It'd be a bit odd to pat yourself on the back by voting to give yourself what is essentially an award.

 # Article Taxonomies
 categories: